Mass line: Mao Zedong

 Throughout Mao Zedong's early revolutionary activity among the peasantry of the Hunan Province, he preached that the CCP must rely on the masses for its strength, serve their needs, "draw inspiration" from them, and orient its political ideology and organizational tactics to their responsiveness.
 This is formally articulated in the 1927 Report on an Investigation of the Peasant Movement in Hunan, which Mao wrote while working in Changsha.
-Among other observations, the Hunan Report highlighted the challenges to and successes of local communist mobilization.
+Among other observations, the Hunan Report highlighted the challenges to and successes of local CCP mobilization.

-In 1948, Mao would claim that the discussion of mass line had been ongoing for "the past dozen years".
+In 1948, Mao stated that discussion of mass line had been ongoing for "the past dozen years".
 This situates its conception in the 1930s at the beginning of the Yan'an Rectification Movement (1935–1947).
 Mao's published works reflect this: in a speech given at the Yan'an Forum on Literature and Art in 1942, mass line was articulated as an unofficial doctrine of communism.
 In one section, Mao argues that cultural workers have a role to play in the revolutionary army just as peasants do, emphasizing that artists and their like must serve the people by becoming one with the masses.

-Becoming one with the masses was also asserted as a strategy by which leaders and local organizers could form a common language, Maoism, allowing them to unite and "analyze China's problems and propose solutions":“Revolutionary statesmen, the political specialists who know the science or art of revolutionary politics, are simply the leaders of millions upon millions of statesmen—the masses.
-Their task is to collect the opinions of these mass statesmen, sift and refine them, and return them to the masses who then take them and put them into practice”.On June 1, 1943, Mao formally articulated this message, the essence of mass line, in a report to the Central Committee of the Chinese Communist Party.
+Becoming one with the masses was also asserted as a strategy by which leaders and local organizers could form a common language, Maoism, allowing them to unite and "analyze China's problems and propose solutions":"Revolutionary statesmen, the political specialists who know the science or art of revolutionary politics, are simply the leaders of millions upon millions of statesmen—the masses.
+Their task is to collect the opinions of these mass statesmen, sift and refine them, and return them to the masses who then take them and put them into practice".On June 1, 1943, Mao formally articulated this message, the essence of mass line, in a report to the Central Committee of the Chinese Communist Party.
 In the report, titled Resolution of the Central Committee of the Chinese Communist Party on Methods of Leadership, Mao argued that correct governance comes "from the masses," and is delivered back "to the masses".
 This required strict adherence to two principles: combining the "general with the particular" and "leadership with the masses".
 In asserting this, Mao answered challenges proposed in the Hunan Report by summarizing lessons learned in the Yan'an Rectification Movement.
 The report was passed by the Politburo of the Chinese Communist Party in 1943.

+The discourse of mass line politics involved a vernacular style.

 In 1945, Liu Shaoqi delivered a report to the 7th National Congress of the Chinese Communist Party, emphasizing the necessity of selfless leadership, accountable to the masses.
 Thus, certain mass points had to be instilled in the minds of party members.
 One of such was the paramount importance of external audit of leadership by the masses.